mynameiseyal/meckano-fill/README.md

 # Meckano Hours Filler

-A robust Playwright-based automation script designed to streamline the process of filling in work hours on the Meckano platform with improved security, error handling, and TypeScript support.
+A streamlined Playwright-based automation script designed to efficiently fill in work hours on the Meckano platform with TypeScript support and robust error handling.

 ## 📋 Table of Contents